-Although the regime keep talking about President Trump’s with respect ill-advised deal with the Taliban, what they have not mentioned is that they removed the self-defense kit from the Afghan Air Force’s helicopters, along with the contractors to maintain it.
+Although the administration keeps talking about Former President Trump’s with respect ill-advised deal with the Taliban, what they have not mentioned is that they removed the self-defense kit from the Afghan Air Force’s helicopters, along with the contractors to maintain it.
 I don’t recall that being part of the Trump deal.

-It’s also now clear that the regime were aware when they took the decision to pull out that the Afghan National Army weren’t being paid!
+It’s also now clear that the regime was aware when they took the decision to pull out that the Afghan National Army wasn’t being paid!
 How in those circumstances were they going to stand up to the Taliban?
 Those guys don’t take prisoners.
 For a local, fighting them involved not inconsiderable risk.

 Biden was never going to extend the airlift, but Britain could and should have.
 The RAF has a reasonable airlift capacity and civil aircraft could have been used.
 Boris Johnson’s decision after the bombing to curtail the airlift was shameful.